Yemeen/Arxiv-Generator/README.md

 This should take a while as it must first query each paper and then download them.

+## Convert to text file

-Then each paper must be converted a text file.
+Each paper must be converted a text file.
 This was done using a bash script.

 ```
 chmod +x ./PDFtoTEXT.sh